-We have compared and explained the different test types, stool types and even how to self evaluate a dog stool sampling.
-Here are all the answers you may need to understand your dog’s feces.
+We have compared and explained different types of tests, stool samples, and even provided guidance on how to evaluate a dog’s stool.
+Here, we present all the information you need to understand your dog’s feces.

 What is a Dog Stool Sample

-A stool sample is a small piece of your dog’s feces, cleanly and safely stored.
-This is given to your vet for biological testing to evaluate your dog’s health.
-There are a variety of different tests that can be performed on a fresh stool sample to identify different health problems your dog may be experiencing.
-This can include an observational test, a floating test, and a smear test to name a few.
-We also have to be aware of how to collect and store the sample appropriately as otherwise, the sample may not effectively show the illness your dog has.
+A stool sample refers to a small piece of your dog’s feces that is collected and safely stored for biological testing to evaluate your dog’s health.
+Various tests can be performed on a fresh stool sample to identify different health issues your dog may be facing.
+These tests include observational, floating, and smear tests, among others.
+It’s important to collect and store the sample correctly to ensure an accurate representation of any potential illness your dog might have.

-Be prepared so that the condition of the stool won’t prevent you from collecting the sample.
-The solidity of the stool along with the smell and color can all be identifiers that something is wrong.
-Therefore, the more abnormal your dog’s stool is, the more likely a sample will need to be collected.
+To ensure you can collect the sample, be prepared regardless of the condition of the stool.
+The solidity, smell, and color of the stool can all indicate if something is amiss.
+Therefore, the more abnormal your dog’s stool appears, the more likely it is that a sample will need to be collected.